Stochastic Transport with L\'evy Noise -- Fully Discrete Numerical Approximation: Stochastic Partial Differential Equations with L evy Noise

 \begin{rem} ~ \begin{itemize} \item We focus on mean-square type convergence results in this article and only consider square-integrable processes $L$.
-As one sees in Lemma~\ref{lem:isometry}, this enables us to use a version of the It\^o isometry for stochastic integrals with respect to Hilbert space-valued L\'evy processes.
+This enables us to use the It\^o isometry in Lemma~\ref{lem:isometry} for stochastic integrals with respect to Hilbert space-valued L\'evy processes.
 Details on non-square integrable martingales as integrator can be found in \cite[Section 8.8]{PZ07}. \item If $L$ is of non-zero mean, then $E(L(t))=t\phi$ for some mean function $\phi\in U$.
-Hence, we can always assume that $\bE(L(t))=0$ and incorporate $\phi$ as part of the nonlinearity $F$ if desired. \item Under Assumption~\ref{ass1}, the Bochner integrals and stochastic integrals appearing in Definition~\ref{def:solutions} are well-defined, see \cite[Remark 9.6]{PZ07}.
+Hence, we may assume without loss of generality that $\bE(L(t))=0$ and incorporate $\phi$ as part of the nonlinearity $F$, if desired. \item Under Assumption~\ref{ass1}, all integrals in Definition~\ref{def:solutions} are well-defined, see \cite[Remark 9.6]{PZ07}.

-\item The global Lipschitz-type condition \ref{item:Lipschitz1} with respect to the second argument is necessary to ensure existence and uniqueness of mild solutions.
-Throughout the literature (e.g., in \cite{LR15},\cite{PZ07}), often slightly weaker assumptions of the form \bee \|S(t)(F(s,v)-F(s,w))\|_{H}\le b_F(t,s)\|v-w\|_{H},\quad s,t\in(0,T] \eee for a function $b_F\in L^2(\bT\times\bT)$ are imposed.
-For the numerical analysis in the forthcoming chapters, however, we utilize the weak solution of the SPDE, and it is therefore advantageous to assume Lipschitz continuity of $F$ and $G$ as above.
-We note that this condition on $F$ and $G$ implies the global linear growth bound
+\item The global Lipschitz condition~\ref{item:Lipschitz1} with respect to the second argument is sufficient for existence and uniqueness of mild solutions.
+In the literature (e.g.\cite{LR15, PZ07}), slightly weaker assumptions of the form \bee \|S(t)(F(s,v)-F(s,w))\|_{H}\le b_F(t,s)\|v-w\|_{H},\quad s,t\in(0,T] \eee for $b_F\in L^2(\bT\times\bT)$ are imposed.
+For the numerical analysis in the forthcoming chapters, however, we utilize the weak solution of the SPDE, and it is therefore advantageous to assume Lipschitz continuity of $F$ and $G$.
+We note that this condition on $F$ and $G$ implies the linear growth bound

 \end{itemize} \end{rem}